mlswg/mls-architecture/draft-ietf-mls-architecture.md

 not be able to correlate encrypted messages forwarded by the DS, with the initial public keys signed by the AS.

+[[OPEN ISSUE: These privacy statements seem very strong.
+BB.
+I would be willing to keep them as requirements since we have example solutions in the Server-Assist draft.]]

 ### Federation

 The protocol aims to be compatible with federated environments.
-While this document does not specify all necessary mechanisms required for federation, multiple MLS implementations can interoperate to form federated systems if they use compatible wire encodings.
+While this document does not specify all necessary mechanisms required for federation, multiple MLS implementations can interoperate to form federated systems if they use compatible authentication mechanisms and infrastructure functionalities.

 ### Compatibility with future versions of MLS